 Two properties of maximal TIFs that will be relevant to our purposes are the following.

-\begin{proposition} Let $\U$ be an ultrafilter that includes a maximal TIF $\mathcal{M}$.
+\begin{proposition} Let $\B$ be a translation invariant algebra, and let $\U$ be an ultrafilter on $\B$ that includes a maximal TIF $\mathcal{M}$.
 Then: \begin{enumerate} \item Every $B\in\U$ is piecewise syndetic. \item For every $B\in\U$, the set $B_\U:=\{n\in\N\mid B-n\in\U\}$ is syndetic.\footnote {~We remark that in general the set $B_\U$ does not belong to the algebra of sets $\B$.}

 \end{enumerate} \end{proposition}